miminame-daisuki/nhentai-scraper/README.md

     6. Repeat Step 3-iv., except that it should be displaying a lot more information this time.
     7. Locate `Cookie` and `User-Agent` under the `Request` section.

-4. Execute the program either by:
+4. Depending on your installation, execute the program either by:
     - Double clicking the `main` unix executable file.
     - Running `python main.py` (located in the `src/` folder) in your terminal.
+    (If you want the program to continue running even when the computer is in sleep, do either of the following:
+    - Double click the main_`no_sleep.command` file in the `src/` folder
+    - Run `caffeinate python main.py` inside the `src/` folder.)

 5. Follow the instructions, and copy-paste your cookies & user agent from Step 3. when prompted.